Examining Burial Entries

 1841 15th July

 Death of Samuel Barker at 3 West Bar, Sheffield.
 Boot maker.
-Death from liver disease aged 61.On 15th July 1841.
+Death from liver disease aged 61, on 15th July 1841. ( born 1780).
 Present at the death was James Pilkington also of 3 West Bar.

 This was husband of Mary and father of Samuel Barker c1805, (also bootmaker of Sheffield).